Table of Contents

 6) Quality Over Anything: Prioritising the quality of your product and working to achieve high quality will be the main concern of a project.

-7) Flexibility to Suit: PRINCE2 is easy to apply for all kinds of projects, aiming at flexibility and easy adaptation.
+7) Flexibility to Suit: PRINCE2® is easy to apply to all kinds of projects, aiming at flexibility and easy adaptation.

 Apart from these seven principles, PRINCE2 has seven stages for Project Management.
 It involves project initiation, guidance, planning, monitoring, maintenance, product delivery, and closure.